 Section 14.03 EMPLOYEE REFERENCES.
-Upon separation, the Employer agrees that only the Director of Human Resources will release any information, and only the length of the employees' dates of service and title.
+Upon separation, the Employer agrees that only the Senior Director of Administration will release any information, and only the length of the employees' dates of service and title.

 Article 15.
-STAFF TRAINING & DEVELOPMENT
+Staff Training & Development

 Section 15.01 NEW STAFF TRAINING REQUIREMENT.
-No employee shall receive a wage increase from Step 1 to Step 2 without satisfying the new staff training requirement.
-The Employer shall have sole discretion to determine the content and length of the new staff training requirement.
-The new staff training requirement shall be satisfied if the employee completes the new staff training courses shown below and an additional five (5) hours of new staff training.
+Employees are expected to complete thirteen (13) hours of new staff training during their introductory period.
+The Employer shall have sole discretion to determine the content and length of the new staff trainings offered.
 The Union and the Employer agree that employees are expected to complete all new staff training required by the Employer as soon as practicable.